 Red Lodge Clay Center Long-Term Resident 2016-18, Short-Term Resident (ASPN) 2015

 Allison Cochran is a ceramic artist based out of Asheville, NC.
 Originally from Ohio, she received her B.F.A. in Ceramics from Ohio University in Athens, OH.
 Allison’s education also includes studies in ceramics from Die Burg Giebichenstein Hochschule für Kunst und Design in Halle (Saale), Germany.
-She has also been a resident at The International Ceramics Studio in Kecskemet, Hungary, Guldagergaard International Ceramic Research Center in Skælskor, Denmark, and was also part of the first Advanced Student Project Network at the Red Lodge Clay Center.
+She has also been a resident at The International Ceramics Studio in Kecskemet, Hungary, Guldagergaard International Ceramic Research Center in Skælskor, Denmark, Odyssey Clayworks in Asheville, NC and was also part of the first Advanced Student Project Network at the Red Lodge Clay Center.
 Upon Graduation, Allison returned to Montana as a Long-Term Resident at The Red Lodge Clay Center.
 She has exhibited her work both nationally and internationally.
-Allison recently moved to Asheville, NC where she works as a mold maker and material developer at The Bright Angle Design Studio, and a Long-Term resident at Odyssey Clay Works.
+Allison now works as an artists and educator in Asheville, NC.

 I am using ceramics as a way to question the contemporary standards our culture has set through the influence of the media.
 I find we are directly affected by the images that surround us on a daily basis.
 Visually permeating, advertising sells us value, image and an overall perception of normalcy.
 I am interested in the way these constructed images affect our subconscious idea of gender characteristics and body image.
 Many of my own perceptions stem from my time spent as a college cheerleader.
 This immersed me in an environment where self worth was based on body weight and personal appearance.
 I saw first hand the measures taken to achieve a specific physique and became interested in the number of ways that people deal with control in relation to food intake.
 These include the act of portioning food, smelling food, chewing and spitting it out.